Lenya59/kuber/README.md

 ```

-## Upgrade master and node packages
+## Upgrade master packages

-⋅⋅3.
-Prepare each node for maintenance, marking it unschedulable and evicting the workloads:
+3. Prepare master node for maintenance, making it unschedulable and evicting the workloads:

 ```shell
 kubectl drain $NODE --ignore-daemonsets